- What is Digital Transformation in Healthcare?

 Digital Transformation Challenges in Healthcare

-Data privacy: With the industry moving towards collaborative care, the risks associated with patient data are now more significant than before.
-Without enough data privacy controls, the risk of data loss continues to haunt the patient care industry by great measures.
+With the industry moving towards digital systems and electronic health records, data breaches and cyber theft risks have become more prevalent.
+Without enough data privacy controls, the risk of data loss continues to haunt the healthcare industry by great measures.

-Distributed workforce: The onset of telemedicine technology trends has made the healthcare domain extremely dynamic and distributed.
-This necessary shift in digital health strategies can lead to the risk of improper worker authentication and access.
-The situation can get worse when you have no architecture in place to connect the healthcare providers and their distributed patients.
+The onset of telemedicine technology trends has made the healthcare domain dynamic and distributed.
+This necessary shift in digital health strategies can lead to the risk of unauthorized access and improper worker authentication.
+The situation can worsen when you have no architecture to connect the healthcare providers and their distributed patients.

 How can Appinventiv Help in Your Digital Transformation Journey?

-We have worked with several healthcare companies on different digital healthcare solutions that helped them improve their revenue, reduce costs, and offer enhanced customer experience.
+We have worked with several healthcare companies, helping them embrace digital innovations to improve revenue, reduce costs, and offer enhanced customer experience.

-For instance, we helped YouCOMM build a multi-request format platform for in-hospital patients to connect with nurses in real-time for medical help.
-The system enables patients to call/notify the staff through voice commands and the use of head gestures.
-Since the launch of the app, 5+ hospital chains in the US are running on YouCOMM solution.
+For instance, we worked with YouCOMM to build a multi-request format platform for in-hospital patients to connect with nurses in real time for medical assistance.
+The system enables patients to call/notify the staff through voice commands and head gestures.
+Since the launch of the app, YouCOMM has been adopted by over five hospital chains in the US, showcasing its effectiveness and value.

-For another client, Healthe People, we created a platform where users can store all their healthcare apps and devices’ data and find medical caregivers for their friends and family.
-We made sure that the app was user-friendly and benefitted all, including users, researchers, and medical caregivers.
+Another noteworthy example is our partnership with Health-eApp, where we created a platform that enables users to store all their healthcare apps and devices’ data and find medical caregivers for their friends and family.
+We focused on creating a user-friendly application that benefits all stakeholders, including users, researchers, and medical caregivers.

-Well, these are just a few examples of how we helped our clients in their digital transformation journey.
-Check out our complete portfolio here.
-Or, contact our experts to know how we can help you in enterprise software development for your particular business use case.
+These are just a few examples that give a glimpse of how we help our clients in their journey of digital transformation in healthcare.
+For comprehensive insight, check out our portfolio or contact our experts to know how we can help you by providing exceptional healthcare digital transformation consulting and other services.